 In fact, 18% of smartphone users say that they always find dynamic push notifications helpful, and an even higher number of individuals use these notifications to gain useful information and interact with different businesses.
 Push notifications are still helpful tools for consumers, and when used correctly, they have the potential to make a major difference for your business.

-Here are a few push notification practices that you can use to help make sure your target audience find your push notifications both helpful and appealing:
+Here are a few push notification practices that you can use to help make sure your target audience find your it both helpful and appealing:

 Watch your frequency

 Consumers only start to find push notifications annoying when they receive them too frequently.
-Studies show that when businesses send one push notification per week, it can actually lead to 6% of mobile users disabling the entire application.
+Studies show that when businesses send one of them per week, it can actually lead to 6% of mobile users disabling the entire application.

 You should also consider when you send dynamic push notifications.
 According to Marketing Land, consumers are more likely to react to a push notification that is sent out on a Tuesday.